blbadger/blbadger.github.io/smaller-lms.md

 			x = block(x)
 			x[..., -1] = positional_tensor
 ```
-we see detrimental effects on training.
+we see detrimental effects on training: our final loss is 1.94 train and 2.10 eval.

 ### Implications